Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 Propagation Methods for Peperomia Ginny

-The great news is that Peperomia Ginny is easy to propagate, and the best time to do so is in late spring or early summer.
+The best time to propagate Peperomia is through stem and leaf cuttings in late spring or early summer.

 1. Propagating via Stem and Leaf Cuttings

-On the other hand, rooting the leaf-cutting would work well, but it will take longer to obtain new roots from the petioles.
+Rooting the leaf-cutting would work well, but obtaining new roots from the petioles will take longer.

 Here is the step-by-step propagation guide.

-- Begin identifying healthy stem and leaf cuttings appropriate for propagation, indicated by full-sized leaves or red-pulpy stem.
+- Begin identifying healthy stems and leaf cuttings appropriate for propagation, indicated by full-sized leaves or red-pulpy stems.

 - Take a 2-3 inches long stem with a couple of leaves by making a 45-degree cut using a sterilized pruning shear.